uav4geo/GCPEditorPro/README.md

 - Easy/fast image selection
 - Create GCPs from scratch by clicking on a map
 - Detect GCPs in the images (checkerboard pattern)
+- Filter and sort images by distance from the GCP
 - Custom basemap selector
 - Geocoder
 - Import existing GCP Files